JozefStefanInstitute/ew-shopp-public/analytics/loader/README.md

     }
 }
 ```
-In this example, the Qminer base is created and each line from CSV file is stored to Qminer store named "weather" according to defined mapping.
+In this example, the QMiner base is created and each line from CSV file is stored to QMiner store named "weather" according to defined mapping.

 ### CSV to MariaDB